 - The vCenter services are then started.

 Test 1: Planned manual failover -- maintenance mode for vCenter?

-My first test would be a planned failover of the vCenter primary to the vCenter secondary.
+My test would be a planned failover of the vCenter primary to the vCenter secondary.
 I assume this would be a common occurrence caused by patching and update procedures, such as Windows updates.
 One use of such active/passive clustering solutions like vCSHB is to drive service uptimes up to such a degree that no one sees that the service might be offline for essential maintenance or upgrade tasks.
 Whilst a ping –t does consistently report a steady value to the vCenter server, as you would expect the failover process is not completely unobtrusive.